qlik-oss/dev-tools-js/packages/eslint-config/README.md

 )
 ```

-Using the single configs can be useful together with the `extend` property.
+The single configs can be useful together with the `extend` property.
+Below shows an example of a config
-Example of a config that wants to use node on a part of the code base.
+that wants to use lint rules for node environment on a part of the code base.

 ```js
 import qlik, { esmJS } from "@qlik/eslint-config";